llama1ai/ai-manus/README.md

 ## Development Roadmap

- * Tools: Support for Deploy & Expose, and external MCP tool integration.
+ * Tools: Support for Deploy & Expose.
  * Sandbox: Support for mobile and Windows computer access.
  * Deployment: Support for K8s and Docker Swarm multi-cluster deployment.
  * Authentication: User login and authentication.